-Markus Biesinger is Associate Banker in the Equity Group of the European Bank for Reconstruction and Development (EBRD), the single largest investor in Central and Eastern Europe, Central Asia and North Africa.
-At EBRD, Mr Biesinger works with large institutional investors and helps raising a private equity fund.
-Prior to this position, he was research fellow at IESE.
-Mr Biesinger gained further professional experience at BHF-Bank, where he helped structuring and executing the IPO of a German mid-size company.
+Markus Biesinger is an Associate Banker in the Equity Group of the European Bank for Reconstruction and Development (EBRD), the single largest investor in Central and Eastern Europe, Central Asia and North Africa.
+Prior to joining EBRD, he was a research fellow at IESE Business School in Barcelona.
+Prior to that, he worked in the BHF-Bank's Equity Capital Markets Team in Frankfurt.

-Mr Biesinger holds a joint Master's Degree in Business Administration and Computer Science from Darmstadt University of Technology, where he is also pursuing his Doctoral Degree in Finance.
-His research focuses on direct investments, co-investments and fund investments in frontier and emerging markets.
+Mr Biesinger holds a joint Master's Degree in Business Administration and Computer Science from Darmstadt University of Technology, where he is also pursuing his doctoral degree in finance.